 1. Breakers That Trip Frequently

-Frequent breaker trips are one of the most common warning signs.
-While occasional trips are normal, repeated tripping may indicate overload or deeper electrical problems.
+Frequent breaker trips are one of the most common warning signs of electrical stress.
+While occasional trips are normal, repeated interruptions usually indicate overload or deeper electrical issues affecting the circuit.

 2. Burning Smell Near the Panel

-A burning or melting plastic smell near the panel should always be taken seriously.
-This can indicate overheating wires, damaged insulation, or internal breaker failure.
+A burning or melting plastic smell near the panel should always be taken seriously, as it can indicate overheating wires, damaged insulation, or internal breaker failure.
+These smells often appear before visible damage occurs and may worsen over time if the issue continues.

 3. Buzzing or Crackling Sounds